apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 4. Once the above steps are all set, call `span.AsyncFinish()` in any goroutine.
 5. When the `span.AsyncFinish()` is complete for all spans, the all spans would be finished and report to the backend.

+When a Span has already executed `PrepareAsync` and has finished in the goroutine, if you want to continue the async Span to the Tracing Context within an asynchronous goroutine, please execute the `ContinueContext` method.

 ## Import Plugin